lishanganshijie-hue/leehenry-blog-astro/src/content/posts/Words_in_Wildness/Examples/markdown.md

 >
 > They can span multiple paragraphs,
 > if you like.
+>
+> - Here is some text.
+>
+> - Here is some text.
+>
+>   Here is some text.
+>
+>   Here is some text.
+>
+> - Here is some text.
+Here is some text.
+Here is some text.
+Here is some text.
+Here is some text.
+Here is some text.
+>
+> - Here is some text.
+Here is some text.
+Here is some text.
+>
+>   Here is some text.
+Here is some text.
+>
+>   - Here is some text.
+Here is some text.
+>
+>   - Here is some text.
+Here is some text.
+>
+>     Here is some text.
+Here is some text.
+>
+>   Here is some text.
+>
+> Here is some text.

 Use 3 dashes for an em-dash.
 Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
 Three dots ... will be converted to an ellipsis.